fntneves/jquery-labelauty/README.md

 Labelauty jQuery Plugin
 =========

-A nice and lightweigth jQuery plugin that gives beauty to checkboxes and radio buttons and allows custom labels for each status of (un)checked inputs.
+A nice and lightweight jQuery plugin that gives beauty to checkboxes and radio buttons and allows custom labels for each status of (un)checked inputs.

 **Demo:** http://fntneves.github.io/jquery-labelauty